fzegarra/getting-and-cleaning-data/README.md

 ### Summary

-To complete the task the project intstructions were defined as:
+To complete the task the project instructions were defined as:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.